 - Social security contributions – paid by Saudi employees at the rate of up to 10% of their salary, with the employer also contributing up to 12%

-What’s new about taxes in 2024?
+What’s new about Saudi taxes in 2025?

 Who pays tax in Saudi Arabia?

-How does tax work for expats?
+How do Saudi taxes work for expats?

 If you are a non-resident earning money or doing business in Saudi Arabia, such as a consultant carrying out business in the country, you will be charged withholding tax.
 This is an amount that the individual or company paying you is legally obliged to hold back.
-Withholding tax is typically 5%, 15%, or 20% depending on the type of business or service carried out.
+Withholding tax is typically 5%, 15%, or 20%, depending on the type of business or service carried out.

 Do I need a tax ID number in Saudi Arabia?